factorsofx/InvSwap/README.md

 Saving an inventory is just as simple.
 Just type /invswap save \<name of save\> and then you can load it using the aforementioned command.

+When saving, the positions in your inventory are kept.

 To Do List
 ----------